kahinimehta/aslprep_paper/scripts/ftdscript/ftd_aslbids.md

 ```
 `M0` was set to 1 to avoid aslprep using control image for CBF computation because control image has background suppressed.

-This [python script](checkthedata.py) was used to correct add all the paremeters.
+This [python script](checkthedata.py) was used to correct data name and add all the paremeters.